gamesbook/protograf/docs/source/customised_shapes.rst

       going from ``[`` to ``]``):

       - first border sets a thick yellow line for the left (west) edge
-      - second border sets a thick green dotted line for the top (north) edge
+      - second border sets a thick green *dotted* line for the top (north) edge
-      - third border sets a thick red dashed line for the left (west) edge
+      - third border sets a thick red dashed line for the right (east) edge

-      *Note* that for both dotted and dashed lines, any underlying color or image will "show though" the gaps in the line.
+      **Note** that for both dotted and dashed lines, any underlying color or image will "show though" the gaps in the line; in this case, it is the original thick black line used to draw the rectangle.

 ===== ======